Jim Olphert

 Jim has a growing practice in public law arising from his work in police actions, professional regulation and tax matters.
 He is an experienced practitioner in the Administrative Court and has also appeared in the Family Division relating to complex intra-jurisdictional issues arising from criminal investigations.

-Jim is also regularly instructed to deal with civil and anti-social behavior injunctions in the County Courts.
+Jim is also regularly instructed to deal with civil and anti-social behaviour injunctions in the County Courts.

-As a result of his background working for the Crown Prosecution Service, Jim is increasingly sought after to act as disclosure counsel in large investigations.
+As a result of his background working for the PCS, Jim is also increasingly sought after to act as disclosure counsel in large investigations.
 He is able to advise on investigatory approach, as well as conducting full disclosure tasks.
-He is also well-trained in disclosure software and systems.
+He is also well-versed in disclosure software and systems.